braselog/scdney/README.md

 ### scClust

+See: Kim, T., Chen, I., Lin, Y., Wang, A., Yang, J., & Yang, P.† (2018) Impact of similarity metrics on single-cell RNA-seq data clustering. ***Briefings in Bioinformatics*** <a href="https://doi.org/10.1093/bib/bby076">[https://doi.org/10.1093/bib/bby076]</a>

 ![alt text](./img/scClust.jpg)

-Current version of this package is implemented to run SIMLR (Wang et al, 2017) or k-means clustering methods with various similarity metrics.
+Current version of this package is implemented to run a modified version of SIMLR (Wang et al, 2017) or k-means clustering methods with various similarity metrics.

 Available metrics include: